ookk2011/wifi-pineapple-cloner/README.md

 ## Install steps

-1. Install OpenWrt version 19.07.7 on your router
+1. Install OpenWrt version 19.07.7 on your router.
 <br>

-2. Use SCP to upload the image in your device
+2. Use SCP to upload the image in your device.
 ```bash
 scp gl-ar750s-universal-sysupgrade.bin root@192.168.1.1:/tmp
 root@192.168.1.1's password: